john-azzaro/Study-Jest/README.md

 <br>
 <br>

-# What are some fundamental things to consider about Jest?
+# What should you consider before writing Jest tests?

 <dl>
 <dd>